RavenOfSerenity/CleverIgnore/README.md

 #Known Limitations
 -State is not persistent, if you quit irssi, next time you must set again your hostmasks

--Only PRIVMSG events are taken care of for now, /me for example still works

 -Potentially further bugs